nullwiz/audiopipe/README.md

 # AudioPipe
 <img width="909" alt="audiopipe1" src="https://github.com/user-attachments/assets/a92a13c1-c875-4519-8c9e-60f0c165934c" />

-A silly script I made for audio separation, speaker diarization, and transcription in a single streamlined process.
+Denoising, speaker diarization and transcription in a single streamlined process.
 It's perfect for transcribing podcasts, interviews, or any multi-speaker audio content, as long as they have clear audio.
 In the output, you'll get a JSON file with the transcript, speaker labels, and timestamps.